RBGE-Herbarium/RBGE-Herbarium.github.io/docs/data-entry/collecting-permits.md

 ### Upload the collecting permits and other documents

-- Click on the Microsoft Form link [here](https://forms.office.com/Pages/ResponsePage.aspx?id=ALtju14Xt0a3s7x0FY5P1ET8Q983ho5Avn6BJ57Fkm9UNFFSSENDNE1NWUpCQzg2MDdDSVRKWDdJUSQlQCN0PWcu)
+- Click on the Microsoft Form link [please ask Herbarium for link]

 - Enter as much information as you can for the document being uploaded